tomheyden/ATdIT_Gelatelli/README.md

 ## Usage

-For information on how to use the programm once it is installed refer to the [Operating Manual](https://github.com/tomheyden/ATdIT_Gelatelli/blob/ReadMe/Operating%20Manual.md).
+For information on how to use the programm once it is installed please refer to the [Operating Manual](https://github.com/tomheyden/ATdIT_Gelatelli/blob/ReadMe/Operating%20Manual.md).

 ## Documentation

-[Links to documentation or user guides]
+For information on the technical aspects of the project please refer to [Documentation](Documentation.md).

 ## Contact